 - Add the dairy: whisk in the greek yogurt and vanilla until it’s smooth, then add the room temperature cream and whisk until it’s smooth.

 - Add the dry ingredients: whisk in the flour, baking powder, baking soda and salt into the wet ingredients until they’re completely combined.

-- Rest the batter: another important step – cover the bowl and let the batter rest at room temperature for 1-2 hours.
+- Rest the batter: another important step – Cover the bowl and let the batter rest at room temperature for 1 hour.
 This allows the gluten to relax and the leaveners to get a head start.
 (If you’re in a rush, 30 minutes is fine but definitely don’t go past 90 minutes or you’ll get a wonky bake).

 - Fill the muffin tins: all the way to the top rim and top with ½-1 tsp of granulated sugar to make a crunchy muffin top.

 - Bake: for five minutes at 425F and then reduce oven temperature to 375F and bake for another 10 minutes.